My Visit to Rajasthan – Sights, Sounds and Shopping in Jodhpur

 This awe-inspiring gold and yellow sandstone palace spreads across nearly twenty-six acres of green gardens and is a sight for sore eyes.

 The Umaid Bhawan is divided into three distinct sections – the residence of Jodhpur’s royal family, the luxury hotel which is run under the Taj Palace Hotel and the Museum which gives a beautiful glimpse into the lives of the Royal Family.

-Here you will also find a small yet well stocked Souvenir Shop for all your souvenir shopping needs.
+Here you will also find a small yet well-stocked Souvenir Shop for all your souvenir shopping needs.
 Items on sale include T-Shirts, Jodhpur Themed Jute Bags, Traditional Doll Key Chains, and more.

 You can buy tickets for the museum at the main entrance gate.

-Ask anyone in Jodhpur about some of the must-sees there for travelers and they will surely recommend the Clock Tower, popularly known as the Ghanta Ghar.
+Ask anyone in Jodhpur about some of the must-sees there for travellers and they will surely recommend the Clock Tower, popularly known as the Ghanta Ghar.
 The clock tower was constructed by Late Shri Sardar Singh of Jodhpur.

 The intricate and beautiful architecture is worth admiring.
 And while you are there, don’t forget to visit the close by Sadar market or the Clock Tower market.

 In addition to exploring the tourist attractions in Jodhpur Rajasthan, a visit to Jodhpur is incomplete without shopping.